AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Results

 \section{Results}

-In this section, we present the quantitative evaluation of the OptiQKD framework across various channel conditions.
-Our analysis focuses on the improvements in key-rate throughput, error suppression, and operational agility provided by the integrated ML-optimized controller.
+We evaluate the AML-QKD framework's quantitative performance against unoptimized, static-heuristic baselines across the BB84, E91, and COW protocols, focusing on key-rate throughput, error suppression, and operational agility.

-\subsection{Key-rate performance}

-The primary objective of the OptiQKD framework is to maximize the secure key rate (SKR) while simultaneously minimizing the Quantum Bit Error Rate (QBER) across various hardware implementations.
-To evaluate this, we benchmarked our ML-optimized OptiQKD framework against unoptimized, static-heuristic QKD systems across three prominent protocols: BB84 (prepare-and-measure), E91 (entanglement-based), and COW (coherent one-way).
+\subsection{Key-Rate Performance}

-As illustrated in Figure~\ref{fig:protocol_performance}, the integrated ML controller yields a consistent and significant performance advantage regardless of the underlying physical encoding.
-Specifically, Figure~\ref{subfig:skr_comp} highlights the throughput gains achieved by the predictive state-tracking, which prevents the system from operating under suboptimal parameter configurations.
-For the decoy-state BB84 protocol, this elevates the secure key rate from an unoptimized baseline of $200$\,bps to $250$\,bps.
-Concurrently, as detailed in Figure~\ref{subfig:qber_comp}, it successfully reduces the QBER from a dangerous $3.0\%$ down to $1.5\%$.

-This performance delta is robustly maintained across the other tested regimes.
-In the highly noise-sensitive E91 protocol, the ML-optimized framework increases throughput from $150$\,bps to $185$\,bps (Figure~\ref{subfig:skr_comp}) while actively suppressing the error rate from $3.5\%$ to $1.6\%$ (Figure~\ref{subfig:qber_comp}).
-Similarly, the phase-dependent COW protocol sees its secure key rate boosted from $220$\,bps to $251$\,bps, with phase errors dropping tightly from $2.5\%$ to $1.2\%$.
-This confirms that the reinforcement learning agent effectively explores and exploits the parameter space, operating much closer to the optimal theoretical bounds across entirely different QKD architectures.
+As demonstrated in Figure~\ref{fig:protocol_performance}, the predictive ML controller yields consistent throughput and error-suppression advantages across all physical encodings.
+For the decoy-state BB84 protocol, AML-QKD elevates the baseline secure key rate (SKR) from $200$\,bps to $250$\,bps while halving the QBER from $3.0\%$ to $1.5\%$.
+This performance delta is robustly maintained in the noise-sensitive E91 protocol (throughput increased from $150$ to $185$\,bps; QBER suppressed from $3.5\%$ to $1.6\%$) and the phase-dependent COW protocol (throughput boosted from $220$ to $251$\,bps; phase errors reduced from $2.5\%$ to $1.2\%$).
+We interpret these results as a strong indication that the RL agent effectively exploits the parameter space to approach optimal theoretical bounds, regardless of the underlying quantum architecture.

-\subsection{QBER analysis}
+\subsection{QBER Analysis}

-Error suppression serves as a fundamental constraint in determining the reward function, as elevated error rates directly correspond to increased information leakage and reduced key distillation.
-To evaluate the resilience of the framework, we analyzed the progression of the Quantum Bit Error Rate (QBER) under linearly increasing channel noise levels, ranging from a baseline of $0.0$ to a severe stressor level of $0.5$.